 If the school rescinds its decision and any penalty imposed in relation to the student, the student’s appeal to the VCAA is taken to have been withdrawn.

 The VCAA must ask the student to either withdraw the appeal or confirm that the appeal is to proceed if the school has:

 - confirmed both the decision and the penalty imposed.

-If a student elects to proceed with an appeal, the CEO, VCAA must refer the appeal to a Review Committee for hearing and determination.
-An appeal of this nature is conducted as a re-hearing that is, hearing the evidence from both the student and the school, from the beginning, and the Review Committee makes its own decision on the evidence.
-It is not a review of the school’s procedures and handling of the allegation/s against the student.
+If a student elects to proceed with an appeal, the CEO, VCAA must refer the appeal to be heard and determined by a review committee.
+An appeal of this nature is conducted as a re-hearing.
+This means that the Review Committee hears evidence from both the student and the school and makes its own decision on the evidence.
+It is not a review of the school’s procedures and handling of the allegation(s) against the student.

-If the Review Committee is satisfied on the balance of probabilities that the student has breached the VCAA rules relating to School-based Assessment, it may either:
+If the Review Committee is satisfied on the balance of probabilities that the student has breached VCAA rules relating to school-based assessment, it may either: